mattermost/mattermost-developer-documentation/site/content/integrate/plugins/components/server/best-practices.md

 ---
-title: Best Practices
+title: Best practices
-heading: "Best Practices for Plugins on Mattermost"
+heading: "Best practices for Plugins on Mattermost"
 description: "Read about some of the best practices for working with plugins in Mattermost."
 weight: 0
 aliases: